microsoft/vscode-docs/docs/terminal/basics.md

 ### Groups (split panes)

-Multiple terminals can be placed side-by-side are called a group and are created by splitting a terminal:
+Place multiple terminals side-by-side and create a group by splitting a terminal:

-* On hover, selecting the inline split button.
+* Select the inline split button.
-* Right-clicking the context menu and selecting the **Split** menu option.
+* Right-click the context menu and selecting the **Split** menu option.
 * `kbstyle(Alt)` and click on a tab, the **+** button, or the single tab on the terminal panel.
-* Triggering the `kb(workbench.action.terminal.split)` command.
+* Trigger the `kb(workbench.action.terminal.split)` command.

 > **Tip:** The working directory for the new terminal depends on the `terminal.integrated.splitCwd` [setting](/docs/getstarted/settings.md).